KostasValeckas/NTE_IMAGING_PIPELINES/README.md

-# NTE IMAGING PIPELINES
+# NTE IMAGING PIPELINE

-This repository holds the code developed as a part of the Masters' thesis project by Kostas Valeckas, NBI and Nordic Optical Telescope.
+**This repository holds the code developed as a part of the Masters' thesis project by Kostas Valeckas, NBI and Nordic Optical Telescope.**

-## Disclaimer and License
+## Disclaimer

 The code is currently work in progress and any usage in research is at own responsibility for correctness.